Larry Sloman

-Larry "Ratso" Sloman (born July 9, 1950) is a New York-based author.
+Larry "Ratso" Sloman (born July 9, 1950) is a New York–based author.

 Career

 Sloman was born into a middle-class Jewish family from Queens.
-His nickname Ratso came from Joan Baez who said Sloman looked like Dustin Hoffman's character Ratso Rizzo in Midnight Cowboy.
+His nickname Ratso came from Joan Baez who said Sloman looked like Dustin Hoffman's character Ratso Rizzo in Midnight Cowboy (1969).

 He wrote for Rolling Stone, Crawdaddy, and Creem in the 1970s.
-He wrote a column "Ratso's Pallazo" in Heavy Metal in 1985.
+He wrote a column, "Ratso's Palazzo", in Heavy Metal in 1985.

+In 1984, he co-wrote two songs with Welsh rock musician John Cale for his ninth solo studio album Caribbean Sunset, and that same year he co-wrote the studio track "Ooh La La" with Cale on his otherwise live album John Cale Comes Alive, which was also released as a single.
+The following year, he co-wrote the entirety of Cale's studio album Artificial Intelligence.